-THC is most well-known for its psychoactive effects, and is often used to experience a “high”.
+THC is most well-known for its mind-altering psychoactive effects, and is often used to “get high”.

 Depending on the person and strain used, these effects can either elevate your mood and give you energy (typically accompanied with a “Sativa” strain) or cause you to feel lethargic, hungry, and relaxed (typically an “Indica” strain).

 While THC and CBD can be extracted from cannabis plants independently of one another, they may not be effective as standalone products for each individual’s needs.

 Using them together may increase their effectiveness.
 This is because of something called the entourage effect.